dbt-labs/docs.getdbt.com/README.md

 # Writing content

+We author content using Markdown and sometimes HTML.
 When writing content, you should refer to the [style guide](https://github.com/dbt-labs/docs.getdbt.com/blob/current/contributing/content-style-guide.md) and [content types](/contributing/content-types.md) to help you understand our writing standards and how we break down information in the product documentation.

 ## Versioning and single-sourcing content